 Faulkner University reserves the right to deny transcripts or copies of records not required to be made available by the FERPA in any of the following situations:

-- The student has an unpaid financial obligation to the University. - There is an unresolved disciplinary action against the student.
+- The student has an unpaid financial obligation to the University. - There is an unresolved disciplinary action against the student. - The student lives within commuting distance of the University.

 OFFICIAL TRANSCRIPTS